Create PDF Highlights Java: Complete Guide to Highlighting PDFs

 Step-by-Step Implementation Guide

-Now for the exciting part - let’s build a complete PDF annotation system!
-I’ll walk you through each component, explaining not just what the code does, but why we’re doing it this way.
+Now for the exciting part—let’s build a complete PDF annotation system!
+We’ll walk through each component, explaining not just what the code does, but why we’re doing it this way.

 Step 1: Initialize Your Annotator Object